ravecalangi/js-react-100-days/README.md

-# 100 Days of JavaScript/ReactJS
+# 100 Days of JavaScript & React

 A collection of JavaScript snippets and mini projects for 100 days